 Now it’s time to talk about storage practices.

 Corn syrup doesn’t require much when it comes to storage.
 A place at room temperature that’s away from sunlight is good enough.
 That’s mean pretty much any shelf or cabinet in the pantry will do.

 If you use it often, the kitchen is perfectly fine, as long as it doesn’t just sit on the counter and isn’t in a place where the temperature fluctuates.
-Either won’t make the sweetener go off but can affect the flavor negatively.
+Either won’t make the sweetener go off but can negatively affect the flavor.

 In a Nutshell